 For example, in the bike delivery scenario, the session type is delivery.
 Compare the type of data agents need about delivery sessions (such as transit status and arrival times) to the type of data that agents need about ATM transactions (such as pre- and post- transaction balances and transfer account number).
 Different types of custom sessions require different sets of custom data.

 Each custom event type includes event-specific attributes whose values can update during the course of the session.
 For the bike delivery scenario, the value of the Location attribute is set when the in transit custom event occurs and again when the item delivered custom event occurs.
 For more information about how to configure the appearance of the event-related information presented to agents, see How you make event information meaningful to agents.

 Configure how agents view custom events

-You have several tools for configuring how data about custom sessions appears to agents.
-Start by reading Session attributes and Use a projection to present a consolidated view of multiple data points.
-Next, read Event types and Make event information meaningful to agents.
+You have several tools for configuring how custom session data appears to agents.
+Read Session attributes and Use a projection to present a consolidated view of multiple data points.
+Then, read Event types and Make event information meaningful to agents.

 Custom sessions are useful any time that series events are ideal for custom sessions with the following platforms and session types.

 |Application processing||Internal ERP||Mortgages, licensing, government grants, University applications|

 |Case management||Service platform||Support tickets, warranty|